OnionUI/Onion/README.md

 ## Installation

 The Miyoo firmware 20220419 is needed from Onion v3.10
-If you can't or don't want to update, there are other solutions: Older Onion versions and MiniUI are compatible with all firmwares.
+(You can check your current version in Settings - Device info - Version) If you can't or don't want to update, there are other solutions: Older Onion versions and MiniUI are compatible with all firmwares.
 I can't take responsibility if your device is bricked in the process.
 Update instructions : [Here](https://user-images.githubusercontent.com/16885275/170203242-a69d9295-02b6-4e0c-a97b-44019e309692.png)